vvvggg/httpd-config/README.md

 Some well-tested configuration examples/snippets are included.
 FCGId module is included as well.

 ## Deployment

+### Backups

+By default `deploy/deploy.sh` automatically backups the previous configuration directory with `.ORIG` suffix.

+### SSL certificates

+**IMPORTANT**: By default `deploy/deploy.sh` generates a PLAIN private key and a 'blank' 3-year self-signed X.509 SSL certificate at `/etc/ssl`, so if you'd like to don't this, update `deploy/deploy.sh` at the step 2 below accordingly.

+### Deployment procedure

   1. Download deployment script: `curl -fsSL https://raw.githubusercontent.com/vvvggg/httpd-config/master/deploy/deploy.sh > /tmp/deploy.sh`
   2. Update `/tmp/deploy.sh` Configuration defaults up to your needs: `domain_name`, `server_admin`, `document_root`, maybe `ssl_*` as well.